raceintospace/raceintospace/doc/manual/manual.md

 Race Into Space offers two forms of multiplayer: hotseat and play by email (PBEM).
 To start a hotseat game, select New Game at the main menu and make both sides human players.
 Everything for hotseat is just like a single-player game.
 Play by Mail has been disabled by default, but is mentioned here for the sake of completeness.

-To start a PBEM game, select PLAY BY MAIL—note that whoever sets up the game must play the US.
+~~To start a PBEM game, select PLAY BY MAIL—note that whoever sets up the game must play the US.
 When you hit the flagpole to end your turn, you will be prompted to enter a name for the save game.
 Close RIS and email the save file to your opponent.
 You should find it in Documents\raceintospace (in Windows) or ~/.raceintospace (in Linux or Mac).
-Your opponent downloads the file and saves it to that location on their computer, opens the game and loads the save (it should show in yellow in the Time Capsule).
+The name will show like the others, e.g. BUZZ4.SAV, but you can find it by looking for the most recent save.
+Your opponent saves the file to that location on their computer, opens the game and loads the save (it should show in yellow in the Time Capsule).
 They play their turn and will be prompted automatically to name the game, as you were.
-Then they email the save back to you and the cycle repeats.
+Then they email the save back to you and the cycle repeats.~~

 ![Preferences Screen](image_1.png)